 - Take a vitamin B12 supplement daily.

-Unhealthy Vegan Lifestyle
+How to Avoid an Unhealthy Vegan Lifestyle

 Sure, there are people who have turned vegan only to find that they’ve encountered health problems further down the line.